LearnMetabarcoding/LearnMetabarcoding/sphinx/source/placing_otus_in_trees.rst

 We now build a tree using this new data, but with our existing mitogenome tree as a constraint tree.
 We will do this again in FastTree.

-First, we must convert our existing tree into a constraint alignment, as detailed in the documentation: `http://www.microbesonline.org/fasttree/constrained.html <http://www.microbesonline.org/fasttree/constrained.html>`_ ​.
+First, we must convert our existing tree into a constraint alignment, as detailed in the `documentation <http://www.microbesonline.org/fasttree/constrained.html>`_ ​.
 You’ll notice that they supply a handy script for this conversion - we’ve already downloaded this for you, so go ahead and copy it from ``/AMM/resources/phylogenetics/TreeToConstraints.pl`` to your directory.

 You can now run the script as instructed in the documentation to convert the mitogenome tree from the previous section [#f1]_.